workos/authkit-xmcp/README.md

 # XMCP + AuthKit

-[XMCP](https://github.com/basementstudio/xmcp) is one of the simplest ways to get up and running quickly for MCP using TypeScript.
-This project is a simple demo to help you get started adding AuthKit to your XMCP server.
+[XMCP](https://github.com/basementstudio/xmcp) is one of the easiest ways to get up and running quickly for MCP using TypeScript.
+This project is a demo to help you get started adding AuthKit to your XMCP server.

-## Setup (super simple)
+## Setup

 You can create a new XMCP server via `npx create-xmcp-app@latest`.
 This will set up the file structure for the tools you need and give you `src/tools/greet.ts`.